-SMI Technical Analysis & SMI Signals
+SMI CFD Technical Analysis and SMI CFD Signals

 Developed by William Blau.

-SMI indicator is an adaptation of the classic Stochastic Oscillator indicator that smoothes out the stochastic trading indicator oscillations.
+SMI technical indicator is an adaptation of the classic Stochastic Oscillator indicator that smoothes out the stochastic trading indicator oscillations.

 Construction of SMI